Professional Development Opportunities

 Seminarians undertake an academic program which generally includes a degree in theology, and studies in canon law, pastoral care and liturgy.
 Once admitted to the program, interested men undertake up to seven years of studies, usually beginning at Bachelor of Theology level.

 The authorities of the affiliated seminaries, in consultation with the CTC Academic Dean, plan a program of studies for each candidate.
-For information on relevant courses, refer to the following sections:
+For information on relevant courses, refer to the courses page

 Enquiries are made directly to the seminaries.